 Matthew Walsh concentrates his practice in complex litigation with particular emphasis in the areas of construction, commercial, employment, municipal, medical malpractice and religious institutions liability.
 He is an accomplished and experienced trial lawyer, having tried more than 25 jury trials to verdict.

-Mr. Walsh's construction practice includes the representation of construction companies in complex property damage, personal injury and employment litigation.
+Mr. Walsh's practice includes the representation of construction companies and national retailers in complex property damage, personal injury and employment litigation.

-Mr. Walsh also represents police departments, law enforcement agencies, local units of government, and state and local officials in tort and civil rights litigation in his capacity as a special Cook County State’s Attorney.
+Mr. Walsh has also represented state and local officials in tort and civil rights litigation in his capacity as a special Cook County State’s Attorney.

 Mr. Walsh also is general counsel for several multimillion-dollar companies, where he manages, coordinates and directs all legal activities, including the drafting of contracts and the handling of commercial litigation, trademark and copyright issues and employment disputes.